ghdl/ghdl/doc/development/CodingStyle.rst

             ToC entry <file1>
             file2

    7) Documentation should not use “you”, “we”, …, because it’s not an interactive conversation or informal letter.
 It’s like a thesis, everything is structured and formal.
-However, to make it more friendly to newcomers, we agree to allow informal language in the section :ref:`USING:QuickStart`.
+However, to make it more friendly to newcomers, we agree to allow informal language in the Quick Start Guide.

    8) Please keep errors to a minimum.